 What Is Energy Efficiency?

-When a product is energy-efficient, it requires less energy to perform the same function.
+When a product is energy-efficient, it requires less energy than another device to perform the same function.
 For example, an air conditioning unit that requires less energy, but cools your home effectively is energy efficient.
-Energy efficiency is celebrated for its ability to reduce pollution, energy waste, water usage and utility costs.
+Energy efficiency is celebrated for its ability to reduce pollution, energy waste, water usage and consumer utility costs.
 Energy efficiency has been shown to improve the world around us.
 This is important as there is only one planet Earth.

 Why Is Energy Efficiency Important?

 Energy efficiency positively impacts our environment.
 In fact, energy-efficient appliances have the potential to reduce carbon pollution by 550 million metric tons by the year 2050.
 In addition to carbon dioxide, energy efficiency reduces the number of greenhouse gas emissions that severely impact our health.

 The Economy and Job Production

 Energy efficiency produces jobs, it’s a simple fact.
 In 2017, 3.2 million Americans were working in the clean energy industry.
 They outnumbered those working in the fossil fuel industry three to one.
 In fact, 18% of construction jobs are connected to the clean energy industry.
 It goes without saying that job production greatly benefits the economy.

 Energy efficiency can provide families and businesses great financial relief by reducing the cost of utility bills.
 While energy-efficient appliances may cost more initially, they save you money in the long run.

 For example, an electric heat pump water heater can cost hundreds of dollars more than a standard electric water heater.
 However, an electric heat pump water heater can save you thousands of dollars over the years.